 - 1. Sufficient Need or Merit.
 Whether there is sufficient need or merit to consider the proposal. - 2.
 Equitable Considerations.
 Whether the equity considerations support relief for Mr. Reiersen.
-There is a factor supporting his request for relief, and some factors that are not in his favor. - 3.
+Most factors are not in his favor. - 3.
 Payment Terms; Payment Amount.
-The issue is the amount of the required full actuarial value purchase payment, and whether or not Mr. Reiersen is willing to make the payment if this proposal were to be enacted.
-TRA has calculated the purchase payment to be \$116,471.
-A full actuarial value payment is consistent with Commission policy and avoids harm to TRA if the purchase amount is computed correctly and if reality matches the retirement date, life-expectancy, and future investment earnings assumptions. - 4.
+The bill requires full actuarial value payment, to be paid entirely by Independent School District No. 11, Anoka-Hennepin, giving Mr. Reiersen a windfall even if the school district did cause harm. - 4.
 Question of Harm.
-Whether any party harmed Mr. Reiersen. - 5.
-TRA Position.
-The issue is whether TRA supports or opposes the legislation.
+The issue is whether or not a case can be made that the school district caused harm. - 5.
+TRA/School District Position.
+The issue is whether TRA and the school district supports or opposes the legislation. - 6.
+Problem with Purchase Period.
+The request includes purchasing service credit for a period of miscellaneous "other" leave, which is not permitted under general law.